kube-flux/kube-flux/README.md

 + `terraform apply`

 ## Authenticate Kubectl with GKE:
-Easiest way to authenticate is using `gcloud`.
+The easiest way to authenticate is by using `gcloud`.
 For `gcloud` installation, please refer to [install-guide](https://cloud.google.com/sdk/docs/install)
 + Under GKE cluster, click on the connect button and copy-past `gcloud <command>` and run it in your local terminal.
 + `kubectl config current-context` to cross-reference to currently deployed GKE cluster.
 + `kubectl get pods -A` to display the pods as a sanity check.